BitcoinDesign/Guide/guide/glossary/index.md

 Same as ypub though the z denotes it is an extended public key from a segregated witness enabled wallet following [BIP84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki).

+### Fiat

+Fiat money is a type of legal tender that is issued by a government.
+The value of fiat money is not backed by, or tied to a commodity such as gold, silver or copper, instead it is derived from the relationship between supply and demand and the stability of the issuing government.
+Examples of fiat money include the US dollar, Indian rupees, the euro, and the Japanese yen.
+To learn more, visit [Wikipedia](https://en.wikipedia.org/wiki/Fiat_money).

 ### Gap limit

 For performance reasons, on-chain wallets generally only create 20 addresses and watch them for incoming transactions.
 As addresses are used, new ones are generated and watched.
 As only 20 consecutive unused addresses are being watched, incoming transactions on the 21st address and beyond will not be detected.
 This may cause problems for users when importing wallets.
 For more, see [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit) and [this article](https://blog.lopp.net/mind-the-bitcoin-address-gap/).